rua-iri/HOWIS/README.md

 `GET /status?id=<item_id>`

-> **_NOTE:_** The third lambda function is triggered by AWS SNS, and does not have a publically accessible API endpoint
+> **_NOTE:_** The third lambda function is triggered by AWS SNS, and does not have a publicly accessible API endpoint

 ## Setup